Mark Kondratiuk: 2022–23 season

-Due to the Russia's invasion to Ukraine, the Russian athletes ere banned from the participating in international ISU events, and internal season for top skaters consists mainly from internal Grand Prix Stages, national championship and Final Grand Prix events with some commercial tournaments.
+Due to the Russia's invasion to Ukraine, the Russian athletes were banned from competing in international ISU events.
+The athletes continued to compete domestically, with the top skaters participating in events such as the internal Grand Prix Stages, national championship and Final Grand Prix, as well as commercial tournaments.

-Since this season Mark started to include quad lutz in his short and free programs.
-At the beginning of the season Mark tried five quads in free program, but he has changed his FS from "Selma" to "Luna" after unsuccessful presentation at the test skates event.
-He has won the Grand Prix Stage 2 in Sochi with two quads in SP and three quads in FS and scored 279.00 for this.
-For his second Grand Prix event in Samara, Mark was leading leading after SP.
-However, he had his hardest performance in his free program and arrived the third overall in the competition.
-Later it was announced that Mark had in injury and spent a few days in the hospital afterwards.
-He still tried to present his programs at Russians Championships 2023 but withdrew from FS.
-Kondratiuk had his coming back competition at Grand Prix Final 2023 where he became the third and made it to the national reserve team.
+Kondratiuk opted to include a quad Lutz in his both his short and free programs.
+His original free skate layout included five quad jumps, but an unsuccessful presentation at the test skates led him to reduced the amount to three, as well as change his music from "Selma" to "Luna" after.
+He won the Grand Prix Stage 2 in Sochi with two quads in short program and three quads in the free skate, with a total score of 279.00 points.
+For his second Grand Prix event in Samara, Kondratiuk was leading after the short program, but dropped to third overall after a series of errors in the free skate.
+It was later announced that Kondratiuk had sustained an injury and spent a few days in the hospital afterwards.
+Despite this, he opted to compete at the Russians Championships 2023 but withdrew from the free skate.
+Kondratiuk returned to competition at the Grand Prix Final 2023 where he finished third and qualified for the national reserve team.